 How can food do this?
 How can it help prevent sunburns?

-In other words, a diet based on Real Food (a diet rich in Omega-3s and with considerably less Omega-6s) can help prevent a range of human cancers, including deadly skin cancers like melanoma.
+In other words, a diet based on Real Food (a diet rich in Omega-3s and with considerably less Omega-6s) can help prevent a range of human ailments — from obesity to cancer.

 To Use Sunscreen Or Not To Use Sunscreen

-If you’re interested in starting to take fermented cod liver oil, check out the listings on my Resources page for some smokin’ good deals.
-FLCO comes in a variety of flavors and forms, including capsules for those who don’t think they could just swallow straight oil.
+If you’re interested in starting to take cod liver oil or switching to grass-fed meats, check out the listings on my Shopping Guide for some smokin’ good deals.

 I have noticed the same phenomenon.
 Since I started using CLO (and more recently, FCLO), and eating lots and lots of good fats, I don’t burn easily or badly at all.
 I used to get terrible burns over and over every summer.
 Now I might get a very light burn, but never enough to bother me.
 The only time I’m really careful is if I’m going to be in the sun all day without any cover.
 I’m more likely to burn then and may use some sunscreen in that case.